mattrussi/gitlab-com-runbooks/docs/vault/usage.md

 * `chef/env/db-benchmarking/cookbook/gitlab-foo/foo`: is a secret named `foo` for the `db-benchmarking` environment and only to be accessed by instances that use the `gitlab-foo` cookbook.
 * `chef/env/db-benchmarking/shared/foo-shared`: is a secret named `foo-shared` that is accessible by all instances and cookbooks on the `db-benchmarking` environment.
+* `chef/shared/bar`: is a secret named `bar` that is accessible by all instances, cookbooks and environments.

 #### Authorizing a GCP Project and Cookbooks